-III.5.4 Recruitment Procedures

-Recruitment procedures shall be designed so as to ensure due and fair consideration to all qualified applicants.
+- III.8.3.1 Recruitment procedures shall be designed so as to ensure due and fair consideration to all qualified applicants.
 This shall not be construed to require personal interviews of all qualified applicants.
-Where a Personnel Committee does not contain at least one (1) member of each sex, the Dean shall be notified.
+Where a Personnel Committee does not contain at least one (1) member of each sex, the Dean shall be notified. - III.8.3.2 Where a Department is authorized to fill a limited term position the Department Personnel Committee shall first consider the suitability for the position of any limited term appointee(s) currently holding an appointment in the Department.

-III.5.5 Criteria for Appointment